BerlinUnited/berlinunited.github.io/docs/modeling.md

 Each action is simulated a fixed number of times.
 The resulting ball position of one simulation for an action is referred to as particle.
-The positions of the particles are calculated according to the parameters of the action with applied standard deviations as shown in figure 6.3.
+The positions of the particles are calculated according to the parameters of the action with applied standard deviations.
 The algorithm checks for possible collisions with the goal box and in case there are any the kick distance gets shortened appropriately.
 Collisions with the obstacle model are handled the same way.

 #### Evaluation